Schossi/ActionAdventureWeb/_pages/manual/overview.md

 - [KinematicCharacterController](https://github.com/Schossi/AAK_KinematicCharacterController)

 All GitHub repositories related to my unity assets can be found in the [Softleitner Extras](https://github.com/stars/Schossi/lists/softleitner-extras) list.
 I generally try to keep the main ones updated but some of the minor ones may be out of date.

-## Roadmap

-The next updates will focus on expanding and polishing existing components of the asset.
-Expect patch releases rather than major upgrades.

 ## Feedback